JorjaFox/website/content/_posts-old-blog/2013-09-25-the-devil-and-db-russell.md

 <a href="http://www.cbspressexpress.com/cbs-entertainment/video?watch=7vvy9fsp4i">Sneak Peek</a>

 Also Entertainment Weekly has a clip of the funeral.
-You can watch that video <strong><a href="http://insidetv.ew.com/2013/09/24/csi-premiere-did-morgan-survive-exclusive/">here at EW.com</a></strong>.
+You can watch that video **<a href="http://insidetv.ew.com/2013/09/24/csi-premiere-did-morgan-survive-exclusive/">here at EW.com</a>**.

 I don't know how much Sara to expect in this at all.
 CSI Files' review makes me think 'not much.'